Tractor

 Rural Health

-The Farm Families Health Checks Programme is aimed at improving the health and social wellbeing of farmers, farm families and rural dwellers in Northern Ireland by increasing access to health screening services.
+The Farm Families Health Check Programme originated from a pilot programme instigated in the Northern Trust in 2010 and is now a regional programme.
+It is aimed at improving the health and social wellbeing of farmers, farm families and rural dwellers in Northern Ireland by increasing access to health screening services.
+It is funded by DAERA and Public Health Agency and continues to be coordinated by Northern Trust staff.

 Share this page